Mechanical-Advantage/RomiTraining/Lesson04-MethodsDeepDive.md

 * How to call those methods and use their results.

-* How the place where a variable in declared affects where it can be accessed (e.g. local vs global).
+* How the place where a variable is declared affects where it can be accessed (e.g. local vs global).

 The PDF of this lesson is available [here](https://github.com/czbeatty/FRC-Romi-Programming-Course/blob/main/Lessons/Romi%20Lesson%204%20-%20Methods%20Deep%20Dive.pdf) if you need a review.